-- Public Roadways and Public Parking Areas: Integrally colored concrete pavers.
-The roadway and parking paving color for Entrada will be determined based on field samples and one sample will be selected as the color standard against which the use of color throughout the project will be compared for consistency.
-Refer to the approved Master Paving Plan for locations and pattern coordination with horizontal street alignment. - Public Sidewalks and Trails: Cast in place concrete.
-The sidewalk and trail paving color and texture for Entrada will be determined based on field samples and one sample will be selected as the color standard against which the use of color throughout the project will be compared for consistency.
-Refer to the approved Master Paving Plan for locations. - Private Roadway and Parking Areas: Integrally colored concrete pavers.
-The roadway and parking paving color for Entrada will be determined based on field samples and one sample will be selected as the color standard against which the use of color throughout the project will be compared for consistency.
-Refer to the approved Master Paving Plan for locations. - Private Sidewalks: Cast in place concrete.
-The private sidewalk paving color and texture for Entrada will be determined based on field samples and one sample will be selected as the color standard against which the use of color throughout the project will be compared for consistency.
-Refer to the approved Master Paving Plan for locations. - Accent Material within above Referenced Pavement Areas: Integrally colored concrete pavers in coordinating color or integrally colored cast in place concrete with coordinating color and texture.
+- Public Roadways and Public Parking Areas shall be integrally colored concrete pavers.
+The roadway and parking paving color for Entrada shall be determined by the Town Manager or their designee based on field samples, and one sample shall be selected as the color standard against which the use of color throughout the project shall be compared for consistency.
+Refer to the approved Master Paving Plan for locations and pattern coordination with horizontal street alignment. - Public Sidewalks and Trails shall be cast-in-place concrete.
+The sidewalk and trail paving color and texture for Entrada shall be determined by the Town Manager or their designee based on field samples and one sample shall be selected as the color standard against which the use of color throughout the project shall be compared for consistency.
+Refer to the approved Master Paving Plan for locations. - Private Roadway and Parking Areas shall be integrally colored concrete pavers.
+The roadway and parking paving color for Entrada shall be determined based on field samples and one sample shall be selected as the color standard against which the use of color throughout the project shall be compared for consistency.
+Refer to the approved Master Paving Plan for locations. - Private Sidewalks shall be cast-in-place concrete.
+The private sidewalk paving color and texture for Entrada shall be determined based on field samples and one sample shall be selected as the color standard against which the use of color throughout the project shall be compared for consistency.
+Refer to the approved Master Paving Plan for locations. - Accent Material within above Referenced Pavement Areas shall be integrally colored concrete pavers in coordinating color or integrally colored cast in place concrete with coordinating color and texture.
 Refer to the approved Master Paving Plan for locations.

-- Joints in Public Roadways: Maximum joint in public roadways will not exceed minimum manufacturer's specification unless such wider joint is indicated on the approved paving plan.
-Joints as specified by the Civil Engineer of Record in the public roadway will be uniform within a small range of deviation normal to handwork. - Concrete Joints in Sidewalks: If concrete is utilized, stamped concrete joints to be v shaped, 1/4 in. wide minimum and 1/4 in. deep minimum. - Concrete Joints in Private Roadways and Parking Areas: If concrete is utilized, concrete joints to be v shaped, 1/4 in. wide minimum and 1/4 in. deep minimum. - Private Sidewalks: Concrete thickness shall be determined by the recommendations of a geotechnical engineer. - Joints in Private Sidewalks: If concrete is utilized, concrete joints to be v shaped, 1/4 in. wide minimum and 1/4 in. deep minimum. - Pavement Accent Materials: Integrally colored concrete pavers in a coordinating color, exposed aggregate concrete, or integrally colored concrete in a coordinating color as specified in the Master Paving Plan.
+- Joints in Public Roadways: The maximum joint in public roadways shall not exceed minimum manufacturer's specification unless such wider joint is indicated on the approved paving plan.
+Joints as specified by the Civil Engineer of Record in the public roadway shall be uniform within a small range of deviation normal to handwork, to the satisfaction of the Town Manager or their designee. - Concrete Joints in Sidewalks: Where concrete is utilized, stamped concrete joints shall be -V-shaped, one-quarter (1/4) inch wide minimum and one-quarter (1/4) inch deep minimum. - Concrete Joints in Private Roadways and Parking Areas: If concrete is utilized, concrete joints to be V-shaped, one-quarter (1/4) inch wide minimum and 1/4 in. deep minimum. - Private Sidewalks: Concrete thickness shall be determined by the recommendations of a geotechnical engineer. - Joints in Private Sidewalks: If concrete is utilized, concrete joints to be V-shaped, one-quarter (1/4) inch wide minimum and one-quarter (1/4) inch deep minimum. - Pavement Accent Materials: Integrally colored concrete pavers in a coordinating color, exposed aggregate concrete, or integrally colored concrete in a coordinating color specific in the Master Paving Plan.

-This diagram is only an example of what the paving could be.
+This diagram is representative of what the paving may be.
 Refer to the approved Master Paving Plan for actual paving material and locations.